 - Dogs are allowed but must be kept on a leash.

-- RV length limit is 24 feet, trailer length is 15 feet.
+- RV length limit is 24 feet, and trailer length is 15 feet.